 There are many clipboard managers available, but only a few of them have been designed specifically for software and web developers.
-If you are a developer who wants to improve your productivity, you must adopt an advanced clipboard manager.
+If you are a developer who wants to improve your productivity, you must adopt an advanced clipboard apps.

 Both Windows and macOS come with a basic, limited clipboard, which means that you can copy something and then paste it.
 End users’ needs have evolved in recent years, leading to the creation of more advanced clipboard managers.
 Not all of these options have been designed with software development in mind, though.